-TNR Program Responsibilities
+TNR Program Responsibilities:

 1. The City will comply with Florida Statute Section 828.27 relating to local animal control or cruelty.

 2. Deltona Code of Ordinances, Article VII.
-Trap, Neuter, Release program; Section 14-280 -authorizes a trap, neuter and release program to address concerns about feral cats in Deltona.
+Trap, Neuter, Release program; Section 14-280 -authorizes a trap, neuter, and release program to address concerns about feral cats in Deltona.
 Utilizing the following policies and procedures a proactive program has been developed to deal with both dog and cat issues as reflected in the City Code.

 3. The City conducts a sterilization program as to both cats and dogs.
-The City’s Program for cats is titled as the TNR, or Return to Field (RTF) Program and for dogs as the Spay & Neuter Program.
-Cats or dogs running at large will upon capture, be scheduled for an evaluation of sterilization by the City.
+The City’s Program for cats is titled as the TNR or Return to Field (RTF) Program and for dogs as the Spay & Neuter Program.
+Cats or dogs running at large will upon capture, be scheduled for evaluation of sterilization by the City.
 A “managed” cat found running at large, upon capture, will be scheduled for sterilization, vaccinations and will have their ear tipped and returned to the location (RTF) where found and to become part of the closest volunteer management area.
 Prior to sterilization every dog and cat will be checked for a microchip to identify possible ownership.

-4. The City’s TNR/RTF Program began on June 4, 2013 and works in partnership with the Halifax Humane Society, Redinger Clinic, Volunteer Area Managers and various veterinarian clinics that provide services to sterilize, vaccinate and ear tip the community cats as an alternative to euthanization.
+4. The City’s TNR/RTF Program began on June 4, 2013, and works in partnership with the Halifax Humane Society, Redinger Clinic, Volunteer Area Managers and various veterinarian clinics that provide services to sterilize, vaccinate and ear tip the community cats as an alternative to euthanization.
 The program assures that cats are humanely trapped, sterilized, medically treated and then returned to the field (RTF).

 5. The City TNR/RTF Program provides as deliverables the following; (a) spay or neuter; (b) rabies and distemper shots; (c) ear tipping and pain medication; (d) additional charges for a pregnant cat; (e) payment for flea medication if cat is infested with fleas and requires treatment prior to surgery; (f) City provides birth control for managed area cats if funding is available; (g) City supplies traps to Volunteer Area Managers if available.